 Lifting and holding your Pomeranian might not look like a complicated thing to do, but there are lots of Pom owners who do it the wrong way.
 There’s actually a safe way to lift and hold a small dog like a Pomeranian.

-Understanding the right way to lift and hold your Pomeranian is safe for him/her .
+Understanding the right way to lift and hold your Pomeranian and how to lift a dog safely.
 The trick is to always support his rear and chest because that equally distributes his weight.

-Please read this short article and learn the best way to lift and carry your small dog.
+Please read this short article and learn how to lift a puppy, how to hold a dog and how to lift a small dog like the Pomeranian.
 This will avoid you dropping him accidentally and causing him an injury.

 So, for that very reason, I have taught my Pomeranians the verbal warning, “Up.”
 You can select any word you want, but ensure it’s only used for that purpose or it will get your dog confused.
 Then he knows that whenever he hears that word, you’re about to pick him up.

 Squat down and put your dominant arm behind your Pom’s hind legs.
 Put your other hand around his chest.
 As you start lifting, his back and front legs will fold together with a little, so the body rests in your arms.

 As you slowly stand and lift, bring the body in towards your chest.
 This gives him more support while ensuring he’s secured with your arms.
 This also eliminates excessive stress on your lower back area.